finnp/secure-utp-event/readme.md

 # secure-utp-event

+⚠️ Since the same nonce is used repeatedly this module is currently vulerable to replay attacks (see [#1](https://github.com/finnp/secure-utp-event/issues/1))

 One-way channel to send and receive encrypted events over UTP.
 Messages are defined in protobuf format, and are acknowledged when received.
 Useful if you have a centralized discovery mechanism through which everyone knows each other's